Fake snow: Film and theatre

-Making Fake Snow
+Making fake snow

 A common method for creating artificial snow at home involves combining household materials.
 To make this mixture, baking soda and hair conditioner are placed in a bowl, and small amounts of water are gradually added until the texture becomes slightly sticky.
 Decorative items such as beads, buttons, or other craft materials may be mixed in to enhance the appearance and texture of the fake snow.